jmunixusers/presentations/window-and-desktop-environments.md

 - Based on binary space partitioning
 - Responds to X events, and messages it receives on the dedicated socket `bspc`
 - Configured with shell commands through a `bspwmrc`
-- does not handle keyboard inputs itself, instead relies on a secondary program like `Sxhkd`
+- Does not handle keyboard inputs itself, instead relies on a secondary program like `Sxhkd`

 [i3](https://i3wm.org) (External)
 - Similar to Bspwm, but i3 takes in keyboard input itself
-- can be integrated into the GNOME desktop environment
+- Can be integrated into the GNOME desktop environment
-- includes an application menu through `dmenu` out of the box
+- Includes an application menu through `dmenu` out of the box
-- configurable, though not much decoration is added to windows by itself
+- Configurable, though not much decoration is added to windows by itself

 ##### Dynamic
 [awesome](https://awesomewm.org) (External)
-- highly configurable
+- Highly configurable
-- targeted at power users
+- Targeted at power users
-- extensible using lua programing language
+- Extensible using lua programing language
-- uses async libraries, making it less subject to latency
+- Uses async libraries, making it less subject to latency
-- everything can be performed with the keyboard
+- Everything can be performed with the keyboard
-- tags instead of workspaces, each window can have multiple tags at a time
+- Tags instead of workspaces, each window can have multiple tags at a time

 [dwm](https://dwm.suckless.org) (External)
 - Written by dmenu author
-- small, fast, and simple
+- Small, fast, and simple
-- no frills design, single c file
+- No frills design, single c file
-- configuration is done by editing and recompiling said c program
+- Configuration is done by editing and recompiling said c program
-- elitest mentality, because customization is difficult only power users will use it, keeping 'novices asking stupid questions' out.
+- Elitest mentality, because customization is difficult only power users will use it, keeping 'novices asking stupid questions' out.

 [xmonad](https://xmonad.org) (External)